 In recent years there has been great technological advancement in monitoring and forecasting TCs.
 Many systems that can issue warnings for multi-hazard events are in place and forecast accuracy has improved greatly over recent decades.
 However, further studies must be done on estimation and forecasting of quantitative rainfall and wind structure; sudden change in intensity; and TC tracks, erratic track, and rapid intensification leading to shorter lead times for warning.
 The interaction between the TCs and the sea is not well understood scientifically.

 The big challenge in communicating early warning is that forecasts cannot be 100% accurate.
-Forecast errors and uncertainties are inevitable in actual operational forecast.
+Forecast errors and uncertainties are inevitable in actual operational forecasts.
 Therefore, the early warning and related response must cope with sufficient tolerance for false alarms.
 Additionally, there needs to be continued work on how to communicate uncertainty to the public.

 To address this co-design and co-development of forecast-warning value cycles at national level should be enhanced for accurate interpretation of forecast guidance and uncertainties.
 Regional to global capabilities can be used to enhance the application of the Earth system modelling and prediction data products available from the WMO Global Data processing and Forecasting System (GDPFS), and to advance the co-development process through regional/global coordinated activities such as demonstration programmes and pilot projects.

-Effective responses are strongly reliant on multi-hazard Impact-Based Forecasting and warning system (MH-IBFWS), which need stating “what the weather will do” from the traditional forecasting system telling “what the weather will be”.
+Effective responses are strongly reliant on multi-hazard Impact-Based Forecasting and warning system (MH-IBFWS), which need stating “what the weather will do” instead of the traditional forecasting system telling “what the weather will be”.
 People demand forecasts to be exact in terms of intensity, location, and time of occurrence.
 With Impact-Based Forecasting (IBF) numerical values of weather parameters are not needed, and the focus will now be on the severity of impacts with likelihood of occurrence at a projected time.
 The IBF system requires weather data translated to hazards then impact estimation using risk information.
 The current challenge is the IBF cannot be done by NMHSs alone or are inconsistent with their existing responsibilities.
 Cooperation of the Civil Defence and emergency management agencies and other service institutions is necessary to address this challenge, a good partnership and protocol must be in place.

 In some countries the availability of qualified technical staff is still a concern.
 Having an adequate number of competent meteorologists and hydrologists to ensure that there is smooth operation to analyse, compose appropriate messages, and communicate with the National Emergency Operations Centre, media, and public is essential.
 Staff development programmes on EWS should be enhanced within NMHS taking into consideration the competency-based capacity building and succession planning.